(All fields required)

 Please enter your name.

-We understand many of the terms you may hear during the course of treatment at the Fetal Care Center of Cincinnati will be unfamiliar.
+We understand many of the terms you may hear during the course of treatment at the Cincinnati Fetal Center will be unfamiliar.
 We hope this glossary is a helpful reference for you and your family.

 Please let us know if this glossary was helpful or if there are other terms and definitions we should include.
 Please contact us at 1-888-FETAL59 or 1-888-338-2559, or send email to email@example.com.

 Amniocentesis A procedure that uses a needle to draw a sample of amniotic fluid which is then analyzed to detect chromosome abnormalities.

 Amniotic Fluid The fluid in which the embryo or fetus is suspended within the womb.

 Biopsy The removal and examination of tissue, cells and fluids from the living body.

 Bladder outlet obstruction (BOO)A blockage that prevents urine from flowing freely out of the bladder.
 Learn more about Bladder Outlet Obstruction.

 Chorionic Villus Sampling (CVS) An alternative to amniocentesis to detect chromosomal abnormalities.
 The CVS can be performed earlier in fetal development.

 Chromosomes Thread-like linear strands of DNA and associated proteins.